Upper Chest Dumbbell Exercises To Build Mass and Strength

 Dumbbell Incline Around the World

-2. Take the dumbbells and create a semicircle by rotating them up over your head with the motion staying parallel.
+4. Place the dumbbell on the thigh and create a semicircle by rotating them up over your head.

 Tips